veit/python-basics-tutorial/docs/test/tox.rst

    [tool.coverage.paths]
    source = ["src", ".tox/py*/**/site-packages"]

-The items source code is initially located in :file:`src/items/` before tox creates the virtual environments and installs items in the environment.
-It is then located in :file:`.tox/py313/lib/python3.13/site-packages/items`, for example.
+The Tasks source code is initially located in :file:`src/cusy/tasks/` before tox creates the virtual environments and installs tasks in the environment.
+It is then located in :file:`.tox/py313/lib/python3.13/site-packages/cusy.tasks`, for example.

 .. code-block:: console